varopsco/.github/README.md

 ## Our structure

-VarOps LLC is a U.S. company under the **GroovyMade** corporate umbrella.
-We collaborate globally, combining strong engineering with reliable operations to help founders and businesses move faster.
+VarOps LLC is a U.S. company with global partners.
+We're combining strong engineering with reliable operations to help founders and businesses move faster.

 ---